 If your employer has not observed these steps, they could be liable for you to make a loss of vision lawsuit with a personal injury lawyer.
 To be able to make a claim for compensation for blindness or loss of vision, you need to determine who is responsible for your accident.
-Your personal injury lawyer will establish that the employer did owe you a duty of care, that they breached this in someway, and that this breach was the cause of your injuries.
+Your personal injury lawyer will establish that the employer did owe you a duty of care, that they breached this in some way, and that this breach was the cause of your injuries.
 If they can do so, you could make a loss of sight claim.

 Accidents and injuries which happen in a public place and which lead to you losing your eyesight (to some degree) are eligible for compensation claims.
 You can seek compensation for loss of sight if your injury happened in an area such as a shopping centre, the cinema, leisure centres, and other places with large numbers of visitors.
 The 1984 Occupiers Liability Act obliges the owners and operators of any public space to have a duty of care to the people using their facility, even if the people on the property were not authorised to be there.
-If your eye injury happened in a public place, talk to our team today to seek compensation for loss of sight.
+If your eye injury happened in a public place, talk to our team today to make a loss of sight claim.

 In order to diagnose the severity of an eye injury before making a claim for compensation for loss of sight, you will need to see a specialist doctor.
 The doctor who assesses the severity of your injury and visual impairment will also be able to assess whether you should also be certified as legally visually-impaired.
 If you are certified as such, you may then be eligible for benefits.
 The doctor assessing you will look at things such as your overall vision and how it has been effected both up close and for distances.
-Based on your individual results, we will have a better understanding on what level of compensation you could be eligible for, as well as whether you could qualify for benefits.
-In England you may be issued with a Certificate of Vision Impairment entitling you to access benefits and support.
-Having this certificate will also help your personal injury lawyer to build a stronger case and claim a higher eye injury compensation value.
-It should be noted that if the effect is only to one eye, or is different in the two eyes, this will be taken into account when calculating the value of your settlement.
+Based on your individual results, we will have a better understanding of what level of compensation you could be eligible for, as well as whether you could qualify for benefits.

 These long-term effects will also be taken into account when your solicitor looks at a personal injury claims calculator to work out how much you should be owed.
 To find out more about living with the long-term effects of blindness, visit the RNIB website here.